World Wide Aircraft Carriers

 After years of speculation, In August 2011 China's first aircraft carrier the Shi Lang ex-Varyag finally put to sea.
 In 1998 China bought from Ukraine the Varyag, a 67,500-ton Kuznetsov-class attack aircraft carrier about two-thirds complete.
 The August 2009 US Office of Naval Intelligence report "The People's Liberation Army Navy: A Modern Navy With Chinese Characteristics" stated "This carrier is expected to become operational in the 2010 to 2012 timeframe, and will likely be used to develop basic proficiencies in carrier operations."
 According to the US Department of Defense's Annual Report to Congress on The Military Power of the People's Republic of China for 2010, "China has an active aircraft carrier research and development program.
 The PRC shipbuilding industry could start construction of an indigenous platform by the end of this year.
 China is interested in building multiple operational aircraft carriers with support ships in the next decade."

 A pair of amphibious assault ships capable of embarking AV-8 Harrier fixed wing aircraft recently entered service: the Italian Conte di Cavour [ex-Luigi Einaudi [NUM]] and the Juan Carlos I Buque de Proyección Estratégica in Spain.
 The a pair of similar Mistral [NTCD] in France are not considered aircraft carriers, as France does not operate that AV-8 Harrier.
-Italy and Spain thus join the United States and the United Kingdom in having more than one aircraft carrier, an essential pre-requisite for having full time continuous naval aviation, ship maintenance requirements notwithstanding.
+Italy and Spain thus join the United States and India in having more than one aircraft carrier, an essential pre-requisite for having full time continuous naval aviation, ship maintenance requirements notwithstanding.

 Japan was a pioneer in carrier based aviation prior to the Second World War, but has not operated aircraft carriers since that time, as they are considered offensive rather than defensive weapons.
 In recent years, Japan has built a succession of small "carrier-like" vessels, including four "13,500 ton" [light] but nothing approaching an actual aircraft carrier.
 Japan is currently building a pair of 22DDH helicopter destroyers that are aircraft carriers in everything but name, with a larger flightdeck [though not displacement] than the aircraft carriers with which Japan attacked Pearl Harbor.
 Although nominally intended to support helicopters, these new ships could easily accomodate the VSTOL F-35B attack aircraft.
 The designation 22DDH is short for helicopter destroyer project, Heisei Year 22.
 Heisei is the name of the reign of the current emperor.
 Each emperor's reign is named, i.e. Meiji, Showa, etc. Heisei 22 is the 22nd year of rule by Emperor Akihito.